DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/10-29 2D Art Tasks.md

-So, the plan is to get all the icons for the powers in the game situate
+So, the plan is to get all the icons for the powers in the game situated.